A Flying Jatt

-A Flying Jatt is a 2016 Indian superhero film co-written and directed by Remo D'Souza and produced under the banner of Balaji Motion Pictures.
+A Flying Jatt is a 2016 Indian superhero comedy film co-written and directed by Remo D'Souza and produced under the banner of Balaji Motion Pictures.
 It features Tiger Shroff, Jacqueline Fernandez and Nathan Jones in the lead roles.
-A Flying Jatt narrates the story of Aman Dhillon, a teenager (Shroff) who gains superpowers from a divine tree.
+A Flying Jatt narrates the story of Aman Dhillon, a martial arts instructor (Shroff) who gains superpowers from a divine tree.

-The film released worldwide on 25 August 2016 on Janmashtami weekend.
+The film was released worldwide on 25 August 2016 on the Janmashtami weekend.
 The film received mixed-to-negative reviews.

 Plot

 Wealthy and influential builder Mr. Rakesh Malhotra has built a factory on the shore of a lake into which pollutants and toxic waste are released.
 He wants to build a bridge across it for faster transportation.
-Still, He cannot do so due to a sacred tree present on the other side of the lake on a piece of land that belongs to Mrs. Dhillon, a religious but irrepressible Punjabi woman living with her son Aman Dhillon and his brother, Rohit Dhillon.
+Still, he cannot do so due to a sacred tree present on the other side of the lake on a piece of land that belongs to Mrs. Dhillon, a religious but irrepressible Punjabi woman living with her son Aman Dhillon and his brother, Rohit Dhillon.
 Aman is a martial arts teacher in a school and has a crush on Kirti, a fellow teacher.
 After Malhotra fails to intimidate the Dhillon family into selling their land, he brings in Raka, a mercenary, to get the job done.
 Raka arrives at the tree with a chainsaw, but Aman is present there and tries to stop him.
-Raka beats Aman badly but moments, before he tries to decapitate him with the chainsaw, saw a lightning bolt hits the tree.
+Raka beats Aman badly but moments, before he tries to decapitate him with the chainsaw, a lightning bolt hits the tree.
 The impact flings Raka away, and he lands amongst barrels of toxic waste outside Malhotra's factory.